 - a.
-The following information must be maintained by the prescription drug outlet for three years for each dose of vaccine or immunization administered: - (1) The name, address, and date of birth of the patient;

-- (2) Patient responses to screening questions for indications/contraindications to the immunization or vaccine being administered; - (3) The date of the administration and site of injection of the immunization or vaccine; - (4) The name, dose, manufacturer, lot number, and expiration date of the vaccine or immunization: - (5) The name and address of the patient's primary health care provider as identified by the patient; - (6) The name or identifiable initials of the administering pharmacist.
-If the administration is by a pharmacy intern, the initials of both the intern and supervising pharmacist; - (7) The signed informed consent document for each administration; - (8) Which vaccine information statement (VIS) was provided; - (9) The date the VIS was provided; and - (10) The name and address of the facility at which the vaccine or immunization was administered, if administered off-site. - b.
+The following information must be maintained by the prescription drug outlet for three years for each dose of vaccine or immunization administered: - (1) The name, address, and date of birth of the patient; - (2) Patient responses to screening questions for indications/contraindications to the immunization or vaccine being administered; - (3) The date of the administration and site of injection of the immunization or vaccine; - (4) The name, dose, manufacturer, lot number, and expiration date of the vaccine or immunization; - (5) The name or identifiable initials of the administering pharmacist.
+If the administration is by a pharmacy intern or pharmacy technician, the initials of both the intern or pharmacy technician and supervising pharmacist; - (6) The signed informed consent document for each administration; - (7) Which vaccine information statement (VIS) was provided; - (8) The date the VIS was provided; and - (9) The name and address of the facility at which the vaccine or immunization was administered, if administered off-site. - b.
 The above records shall be maintained separately from other records of the prescription drug outlet. - c.
 All records required to be maintained pursuant to this Rule 19.00.00 may be maintained electronically so long as such records are maintained in a uniform and readily retrievable manner, are printable upon request of the Board or its inspectors, and can be reviewed at a viewable rate that may customarily be reviewed when otherwise in hard-copy form.